Are the wild horses a special breed?

 The Debate over the wild horses

 The wild horse herd in the South Unit of the TRNP has been the meeting place of years of emotional arguments.
-Many on one side of the argument say that the core of the herd has a historical lineage that goes through the Marquis D’More to Sitting Bull.
+Many on one side of the argument say that the core of the herd has a historical lineage that goes back to the Marquis de Mores to Sitting Bull.

 Historical documents show that Sitting Bull’s ponies were taken from him and moved around the territory in a series of transactions, beginning with the taking or surrender of about 350 of his people’s horses at Fort Buford.